WHERE TO LISTEN AND DOWNLOAD

 ABOUT THE ALBUM

 A canon is a composition in which one melodic part, the follower, imitates another part, the leader, with a delay.
-Such pieces range in complexity from children’s tunes like “Frère Jacques” to intricate masterworks like the canons Bach incorporated in the Goldberg Variations and the Art of Fugue.
-While the canon is a fundamental and centuries-old form, at once puzzle-like and admitting of great beauty, it does not often receive the close focus of a dedicated album; the present album is unique in featuring a stylistically diverse set of contemporary canons performed on the harpsichord.
-The forty-five compositions recorded here—each one, the realization of a musical impetus under a specific set of technical constraints—together form a testament to the canon’s history as well as a survey of its potential as seen in the 21st century.
+Such pieces range in complexity from children’s tunes like “Frère Jacques” to intricate masterworks like the canons in Ockeghem’s Missa Prolationum or Bach’s Goldberg Variations and Art of Fugue.
+While the canon is a fundamental and centuries-old form, at once puzzle-like and admitting of great beauty, it does not often receive the close focus of a dedicated collection.
+The present album is unique in featuring a stylistically diverse set of contemporary two-part canons performed on the harpsichord.
+The forty-five compositions recorded here—each one, the realization of a musical impetus under a specific set of technical constraints—together form a tribute to the canon’s history as well as an exploration of its potential as seen by one composer working in the 21st century.

 ABOUT THE COVER

 The cover shows two polyhedra drawn by Renaissance German artist Wenzel Jamnitzer in Perspectiva Corporum Regularium (1568), a study of shapes that can be built from the five Platonic Solids.
 Jamnitzer’s treatise is a compendium of possibilities—a record of the variety that emerges when fundamental structures are creatively combined under tight constraints.
 Inasmuch as it is both mathematical and whimsical (notice the ornate and precarious stands on which Jamnitzer chooses to balance his objects), its aesthetic is a model for the present album, in which each piece was wrought from elemental musical ideas, and where the pieces together form a partial catalogue, and a celebration, of the possibilities of music’s most constrained but bountiful format.

 ABOUT THE ARTISTS